T0nd0Tara/playwright-async-benchmark/README.md

 By letting each worker have a concurrency of `15`, we assure all of our tests get the attention they need.\
 We get these results: \
 ![ubuntu-chrome-fair](./images/ubuntu-chrome-fair.png) \
-Now we can see that we can achieve an increase in speed of `4.5` times that of PlayWright.
+Now we can see that we can achieve an increase in speed of `4.5` times that of native PlayWright.

 ## What Now?
-This gain can only be if the tests are waiting for things to happen, and not doing the hard computation on their own. \
+This gain can only be, if the tests are waiting for things to happen, and not doing the hard computation on their own. \
-As this is the case of most website's tests I believe it should be a feature in PlayWright, to make it easier for the developers to gain this performance. \
+As this is the case of most website's tests I believe it should be a future feature in PlayWright, to make it easier for the developers to gain this performance. \
-As I said in my [first issue](https://github.com/microsoft/playwright/issues/36900), this should not be the default behaviour of PlayWright. \
+It might won't be a great idea to make it the default as there is some problems with encapsulation between tests. \
-But it can be configurable in `playwright.config.ts` for example, maybe even use something like `p-limit` and allow to limit the amount of concurrency per worker (like in `run-fair.sh`) Just a thought.
+But it can be configurable in `playwright.config.ts` for example (as well as the max concurrency per worker).

-## Disadvenatges
+## Disadvantages
-As the advenatges are clear, the disadvantages need to be stated
+As the advantages are clear, the disadvantages need to be stated
 - **Encapsulation** \
   As we can create new browser context for each test via `await browser.newContext()`, \
   and catch errors from functions natively in JS. \